gboeing/ppd534/syllabus/readme.md

 - Gimond, Intro to GIS and Spatial Analysis, ch.
 1, 2, 9.
 [Direct link](https://mgimond.github.io/Spatial/introGIS.html).
 - Wheelan, Naked Statistics, ch.
 5, 7

-Reading response 4 due the day before class.
-Group assignment 3 due the day before class.

 ## Oct 15 - Mid-Term Exam

+Group assignment 4 due the day before class.

 Exam will comprise a mix of multiple choice and short-answer questions, including some asking you to write short snippets of code.

 ## Oct 22 - Social Science and the Scientific Method

+Reading response 5 due the day before class.

 We introduce social science, the scientific method, inference, prediction and explanation, and instrumentalism.
 We discuss the roles of qualitative and quantitative methods in constructing actionable knowledge.